 Open since 1971, Walt Disney World’s Fort Wilderness Campground is huge!
 It has more than 800 campsites broken into 4 types accommodating everything from tents to big rigs.
-The campground also has more than 400 air conditioned cabins with full kitchens.
+The campground also has more than 400 air-conditioned cabins with full kitchens.

 Set among 750 acres of pine and cypress forest, it blends “real Florida” with the imagination of Disney World.
-Most importantly, Fort Wilderness Campground is pet friendly resort.
+Most importantly, Fort Wilderness Campground is pet pet-friendly resort.
 Watch this video or read on for more about what makes this campground at Disney World so great.

 Campground Sites & Loops

-There are also also 15 conveniently located and wonderfully clean Comfort Stations with restrooms, showers, and coin laundry facilities spread out for easy access to all sites.
+There are also 15 conveniently located and wonderfully clean Comfort Stations with restrooms, showers, and coin laundry facilities spread out for easy access to all sites.

 Site Type and Cost